trannhatnguyen2/BI_BoKho/README.md

 - Step 1: Load data from On-Premise and On-Cloud into SQL Server Integration Services (SSIS) tool via Ingest Phase
 - Step 2: ETL data into the Staging Area with the schema name "Integration", and set up job scheduler to automatically run the package once every hour
 - Step 3: ETL data into Data Warehouse with the schema name "DW", and run the package automatically once a day.
 At the same time, Truncate all data from the Staging Area every month.
-- Step 4: divide 2 branches
+- Step 4: divide 2 branches \n

-* Using Power Automate to automatically refresh data and perform analysis report generation once a day.
+Using Power Automate to automatically refresh data and perform analysis report generation once a day. \n

-* Using SQL Server Analysis Services (SSAS) tool to create cube for analysis
+Using SQL Server Analysis Services (SSAS) tool to create cube for analysis

 # 🧱 Building Data Warehouse

-Bus Matrix, Master Data, Transaction Data, ETL Mapping, etc. are deployed to support the data warehouse construction process.
+`Bus Matrix`, `Master Data`, `Transaction Data`, `ETL Mapping`, etc. are deployed to support the data warehouse construction process.

 ## Data Warehouse model